-Scientists at the Naval Surface Warfare Center – Crane have recently invented a system for drone detection, tracking, and controlling.
+Scientists at the Naval Surface Warfare Center–Crane have recently invented a system for drone detection, tracking, and remote controlling.
 The patented technology is available via patent license agreement to companies that would make, use, or sell it commercially.

 Radio Controlled Model Aircraft (RCMA) equipped with video systems are increasingly being used by adversaries or unauthorized persons for undesirable and illegal activities.
 As commercial RCMA technology becomes more advanced, cheaper, and readily available, the need to detect and respond to threats will continue to grow.
 Previous and existing methods to detect UAS’s include radar systems and acoustic signatures.
 Both have limitations.